Learn more about the academic programs we are delivering in Summer 2025. If you have any questions about part-time studies, please contact us.

 However, it is recommended that students begin their studies with HRM 701, Introduction to Human Resources Management, if they plan to pursue the Human Resources Management Graduate Certificate.

-A basic study is undertaken of the principles, issues, trends and legislative requirements affecting recruitment and selection.
-Human resources professionals need an understanding of how recruitment and selection fits into the broader organizational structure, processes and goals of an organization and how this function is related to the other functions of human resources management.
+A basic study is undertaken regarding the principles, issues, trends and legislative requirements affecting recruitment and selection.
+Human resources (HR) professionals need an understanding of how recruitment and selection fits into the broader organizational structure, processes and goals of an organization and how this function is related to other functions of human resources management.
 Students will acquire the knowledge and skills needed to successfully identify human resource requirements and attract and retain an effective workforce for an organization.
-The changing legal environment and the impact of laws on recruitment and selection are an important component of this course.
+The changing legal environment and the impact of laws on recruitment and selection are an important component of this subject.

 None.